What You Need To Know About MWBS

 We ask for your cooperation in observing these necessary policies.

-1. Everyone using the school facilities must register.
+2. Everyone using the school facilities, full or part-time, must register.

-3. Smoking is not permitted in any Trine University building.
-Smoking is permitted outdoors, but not encouraged.
-Also forbidden are drugs, alcohol, incense and ANY type of fireworks.
+4. Smoking is not permitted at Trine University.
+Also forbidden are drugs, alcohol, incense, vaping, and fireworks.

-4. Unmarried students of the opposite sex may visit each other in lounges and other common areas but are not allowed to visit in each other’s rooms.
+5. Unmarried students of the opposite sex may visit each other in lounges and other common areas but are not allowed to visit in each other’s rooms.
+However, teens are not permitted in any part of the dorms of the opposite sex.
+The only exception is from 9:00 – 11:00 pm to accommodate teen devotions.

 Memorial Service: Sisters and young ladies are requested to wear dresses or skirts and blouses.
 Sisters are also requested to wear head coverings.
 Brothers and young men are requested to wear suits or dress slacks and collared shirts.